Categories

 Trailer Towing and Driving

-(Some text is partially excerpted from Mercedes-Benz Sprinter Operators Manual.)
+(Some text is partially excerpted from the Mercedes-Benz Sprinter Operators Manual.)

 WARNING

-Failure to use proper equipment and driving technique can result in a loss of vehicle control when towing a trailer.
+Failure to use proper equipment and driving techniques can result in a loss of vehicle control when towing a trailer.
 Improper towing or failure to follow the instructions contained in this section can result in serious injury.
-Follow the guidelines below carefully to assure safe trailer operation.
-Ask your authorized Mercedes-Benz Sprinter or Airstream dealer if you require an explanation of information contained in the manuals.
+Follow the guidelines below carefully to ensure safe trailer operation.
+Ask your authorized Mercedes-Benz Sprinter or Airstream dealer if you require an explanation of the information contained in the manuals.

 Trailer Hitches

-Units have hitches and wiring installed from the Mercedes-Benz manufacturer.
-The Sprinter 7- way connector is used for lights and charge line on a trailer.
+Units have hitches and wiring installed by the Mercedes-Benz manufacturer.
+The Sprinter 7-way connector is used for lights and charge lines on a trailer.
 For further information, please see your authorized Mercedes-Benz Sprinter dealer.
 To reduce the possibility of damage, remove the hitch ball adapter from the receiver when not in use.
-Since this vehicle is designed and intended primarily as a load-carrying vehicle, towing a trailer will affect handling, durability and economy.
-Maximum safety and satisfaction depends upon proper use of correct equipment and avoiding overloads and other abusive operation.
+Since this vehicle is designed and intended primarily as a load-carrying vehicle, towing a trailer will affect handling, durability, and economy.
+Maximum safety and satisfaction depend upon the proper use of correct equipment and avoiding overloads and other abusive operations.

 WARNING